-Members need to have all HCC chronic conditions addressed two times a year.
-Preferably, once in the first half of the year and once in the second half.
-Best Practice
+Risk adjustment scores reset every year.
+Chronic conditions must be reported once a year to maintain the patient's HCC risk score.
+Members should have all HCC chronic conditions addressed twice a year, preferably, once in the first half of the year and once in the second half.

-First: 1/1-6/30

-Second: 7/1-12/30
+Best Practice First: 1/1-6/30 Second: 7/1-12/30